China jails dissident ahead of vice president's U.S. trip

 "Now my mother is terribly upset, even if we saw this coming," said Zhu Ang, 31.
 He said the verdict cited his father's online calls for mobilisation in the name of democracy.

-Tensions over human rights are likely to overshadow talks when Xi visits the United States next week.
+Tensions over human rights are likely to come up when Xi visits the United States next week.
 Vice President Joe Biden, who will host Xi, met advocates to discuss the "deterioration" of rights in China, the White House said on Thursday, signalling the issue is likely to figure in talks.

 Xi, who is nearly certain to succeed Hu Jintao as Communist Party chief in late 2012 and as state president in early 2013, leaves on Monday for Washington.
 Xi (pronounced like "shee") is likely to face U.S. criticism over China's clampdown in restive Tibetan areas after a series of self-immolation protests.

-At a briefing on Xi's trip, a senior Chinese diplomat, Cui Tiankai, indicated his government would not welcome being publicly criticised by the Obama administration over rights.
+At a briefing about Xi's trip, a senior Chinese diplomat, Cui Tiankai, indicated his government would not welcome being publicly criticised by the Obama administration over rights.

 "The problem now is that internationally there are some people who always grab hold of the human rights banner when they want to speak ill of China," said Cui, a vice foreign minister.
 "I think that this is abusing the notion of human rights."